 In this tutorial, we will learn about the functionality of sequence structures in LabView and how to place them in the function palette.
 At the start, we will provide a brief introduction to sequence structures, and after that, we will explain the sequence structures with the help of a VI.
 At the end of the tutorial, we have provided an exercise for you, and in the next tutorials, we will assume that you have done those exercises, and we will not explain the concept regarding them.

-Introduction to Sequence Structures labview
+Introduction to Sequence Structures LabVIEW

-We have already discussed case structure; the other structure that is used in LabView is Sequence Structure.
-Giving predetermined order to an action event which leads it to the next event is done in a sequence structure.
-Any number of actions can be predefined in a sequence structure but no action can be skipped from a sequence structure.
+We have already discussed case structure; the other structure that is used in LabView is “Sequence Structure”.
+Giving a predetermined order to an action event that leads it to the next event is done in a sequence structure.
+Any number of actions can be predefined in a sequence structure, but no action can be skipped from a sequence structure.

-One or more small portions of a block diagram are included in a sequence structure, or frame of a sequence which needs to be executed sequentially.
+One or more small portions of a block diagram are included in a sequence structure, or frame of a sequence, which needs to be executed sequentially.
 Data dependency determines the order of execution of a sequence within each frame of a sequence structure, as in the rest of the block diagram.